lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial6/tutorial.rst

     create_atoms Si random 240 5802 box overlap 2.0 maxtry 500
     create_atoms O random 480 1072 box overlap 2.0 maxtry 500

-The ``create_atoms`` commands are used to place
+In line with what is done in previous tutorials, the ``create_atoms`` commands are used to place
 240 Si atoms and 480 O atoms, respectively.
 This corresponds to an initial density of approximately :math:`2 \, \text{g/cm}^3`, which is close to the expected final density of amorphous silica at 300 K.

-Now, specify the pair coefficients by indicating that the first atom type is ``Si`` and the second is ``O``:
+Now, specify the potential parameters by indicating that the first atom type is ``Si`` and the second is ``O``:

 .. code-block:: lammps